futuremdsvscovid/covid-student-response-site/content/english/about/_index.md

 ### Activism for Community Support

 This team is working on a number of initiatives to support vulnerable populations affected by COVID-19 as well as engaging medical student service and activism that may not be related to direct clinical support.
 This includes housing policy activism, addressing needs from essential health staff, and liaising with broader student community in Boston and beyond re: how to support essential health staff with needs (child care, grocery shopping, etc.).
-Learn more about these initiatives here: [Community Activism Initiatives](https://covidstudentresponse.org/campaigns/community-activism/)
+Learn more about these initiatives here: **[Community Activism Initiatives](https://covidstudentresponse.org/campaigns/community-activism/)**

-### Leads
+<u>Leads</u>

 Nishu Uppal